ChengTsang/PPO-clip-and-PPO-penalty-on-Atari-Domain/README.md

 This repo is based on [spinningup](https://github.com/openai/spinningup), sincerely grateful to it.

 I do these things:
 - Implement PPO-penalty.
-You will find that neither [spinningup](https://github.com/openai/spinningup) nor [baseline](https://github.com/openai/baselines) only implements PPO-penalty.
+You will find that neither [spinningup](https://github.com/openai/spinningup) nor [baseline](https://github.com/openai/baselines) implements PPO-penalty.
 Although PPO-penalty results are not as good as PPO-clip, this algorithm is meaningful as a good baseline.
 - Implement PPO algorithm on Atari domain(if you read spinningup carefully, or run the program, you will find the program don't match the Atari domain.
 Because the input vector isn't flattened.)